About Songs at the Center:

 Indeed, Gnezda's desire to introduce some songwriters who may be well known and respected within the music community to a wider audience among the general public was the impetus behind Songs at the Center.

 During the show, Gnezda engages in conversation with his guests.
 “All artists have stories behind their music, and I want to bring out their stories, to get them to share the feelings and experiences that led them to write the songs,” he says.

-Says John Oates, a Rock & Roll Hall of Famer (with musical partner Daryl Hall): “Eric has a knack for bringing out the stories behind the songs … and the struggles songwriters go through to write them.”
+Says John Oates, a Rock & Roll Hall of Fame inductee (with musical partner Daryl Hall): “Eric has a knack for bringing out the stories behind the songs … and the struggles songwriters go through to write them.”

 For his part, Gnezda attributes the series' appeal to authenticity.
 “It's intimate, powerful musical expression,” he says.

 Copyright 2021 Gnezda Communications, LLC